bananathrowingmachine/bananathrowingmachine/README.md

 Coding Related Things:
 =
-Currently I'm most familiar with C++, Python, C#, Java, and Bash however that list is bound to expand as time goes on.
+Currently I'm most familiar with C++, Python, C#, Java, and Shell however that list is bound to expand as time goes on.
 I've also dabbled in JSON, HTML, Docker, Qt, and probably a few other things I can't remember when I wrote this.

 I definitely prefer working and am better at back-end stuff, however I do have experience with GUI's and can work with them.
 A lot of the school projects I'm planning on uploading soon (from when I write this) should have GUI aspects.